Congressional Fellowship FAQS

 5. Final Round Interviews & “Finalist” designation

 Being a finalist does not guarantee a placement in a host office.
 Finalists will need to be interviewed by legislative staffers in host offices who review applications.
 Finalists may receive more than one request for an interview.
 In the case that one or more offices want to place a finalist in their office, finalists get to make the decision on what office they will be placed in.
 Additionally, finalists may not get a request for an interview at all.
 Candidates are only officially designated as an APAICS fellow following acceptance of a placement offer from a congressional office, the submission of all relevant APAICS paperwork, and contingent upon passing a background check.

 6. Which office will I be placed in?

 APAICS prioritizes placements in the Congressional Asian Pacific American Caucus (CAPAC) member offices.
-Fellows are placed across House and Senate personal offices, in leadership offices, on committees, and administrative offices.
-For a full list of alumni and previous placements, please visit our Fellowship alumni page here.
+Fellows are placed across House and Senate personal offices, in leadership offices, on committees, and in administrative offices.
+For a full list of alumni and previous placements, please visit our fellowship alumni page here.

 7. Recommendation Letters

 8. Is the Fellowship limited to specific political parties?

 No. APAICS is a non-partisan organization and encourages applicants interested in serving in both Democrat and Republican offices to apply.
-Our goal is to provide the best Congressional Fellowship experience regardless of party affiliation.
+Our goal is to provide the best fellowship experience regardless of party affiliation.